Collocations for footing - noun

 She looked over her shoulder to be sure of her footing.

-The sole of this shoe will give a firm footing even on slippery surfaces.
+The sole of this shoe will provide a firm footing even on slippery surfaces.

-The sole of this shoe will give a firm footing even on slippery surfaces.
+The sole of this shoe will provide a firm footing even on slippery surfaces.

 2. basis on which sth exists/operates